CPS-IT/admiral-cloud-connector/README.md

 check permission for (tx_admiralcloudconnector_crop) on tab „Access Lists“ / „Allowed excludefields” in “File Reference”.

-# known bugs
-* InstallSlot for Storage SQL isnt working, so the SQL need to run manually

 ### TODO documentation
 * add information about authentification / security groups